-Visit tamuc.edu/CID to learn more about the university’s competency-based education programs within the College of Innovation and Design.
+Visit tamuc.edu/college-of-innovation-and-design to learn more about the university's competency-based education programs within the College of Innovation and Design.

 About Greater Texas Foundation: GTF supports efforts to ensure all Texas students are prepared for, have access to, persist in, and complete a postsecondary education.
 Since its 2001 inception, GTF has approved more than $90 million in grants to support Texas students.
 For more about the Greater Texas Foundation, visit www.greatertexasfoundation.org.

 About the Texas A&M University-Commerce Foundation: The A&M-Commerce Foundation promotes the vision and mission of A&M-Commerce through philanthropic support to enhance the University, its programs, deserving students, faculty and staff in meeting the education needs of the University.
 For more information, visit www.tamuc.edu.